1 Can I claim mis-sold PPI compensation?

 This is to make up for the fact that you haven’t been able to use the money during the time you held the PPI – after all, you might have saved or spent it elsewhere.

-If you’re not sure whether the amount you have been compensated is correct, all is not lost.
+If your claim is rejected, or if you’re not sure whether the amount you have been compensated is correct, all is not lost.

 You should also check the assumptions the bank has made.
-If your bank needed to make any assumptions to calculate your offer, they will have been explained in your letter.
+If your bank needed to make any assumptions to calculate your offer, it will have been explained in your letter.

-If you still don’t think the amount in the bank’s final offer is fair, you have the right to contact the free Financial Ombudsman Service to ask a question or challenge a decision from your bank.
+If you still don’t think the amount in the bank’s final offer is fair, you have the right to contact the free Financial Ombudsman Service to ask a question or challenge your bank’s decision.

 There is no cost involved, but it’s worth noting that, due to the volume of PPI complaints, this process can take a while – in some cases, it may take over a year to decide.